 Let soup cool 10 minutes before serving it.
 Serve it with fresh ground pepper and crackers.
 For extra protein, add tofu bacon on the top.

-The soup should be stored in an airtight container in the refrigerator for up to 5 days.
+Store the soup in an airtight container in the refrigerator for up to 5 days.

 More Vegan Soup Recipes

-Now that it’s officially fall, it’s time to get our soup game on!
+Now that it is officially autumn, it’s time to get our soup game on!
 Here are some of my other favorite vegan soup recipes:

 - Italian Minestrone Soup